codeforbtv/docs/local-cloud-proposal.md

 * Additional servers will be added to the local cloud, expanding its capacity
 * Over time, old servers will be replaced with new servers
 * A Platform as a Service (PaaS) layer may be added, making it easier for developers to deploy applications written in common programming languages
+* Opportunities for software-defined networking (SDN) will be explored

 Requirements
 ------------